ligato/docs/docs/plugins/vpp-plugins.md

 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/l2/v2/xconnect/if1 '{"receive_interface":"if1","transmit_interface":"if2"}'
 ```

+---

 **REST**

-REST only supports the retrieval of the existing configuration.
-Use this cURL command to read all L2 FIBs:
+REST supports the retrieval of the existing configuration.
+REST cannot be used to add, modify or delete configuration data.

+Use this cURL command to read all L2 xconnects:

 ```bash
 curl -X GET http://localhost:9191/dump/vpp/v2/xc
 ```

+---

 **gRPC**